 Founder of Fresh Hope Counselling,

 Beth Murray is the Founder of Fresh Hope Counselling.
-Beth is a Registered Psychologist in the Province of Alberta and offers over twenty one years of counselling experience.
+Beth is a Registered Psychologist in the Province of Alberta and offers over twenty three years of counselling experience.
 She is also a trained and experienced Level II EMDR therapist, Eating Disorders Specialist and trained facilitator for “Health At Every Size” (HAES).
 She received training as a Certified Clinical Trauma Professional with the International Association of Trauma Professionals.
 She has successfully completed her post-graduate certificate in Chronic Pain Management from the University of Alberta Rehabilitation Medicine Faculty (PgCPain) in 2018.
 Beth is constantly learning and stays current with advances in the field of counselling and psychology.
 As a Registered Psychologist and former accredited member of the clergy, Beth has a wealth of clinical, pastoral and personal experience in mediating grace and hope to her clients.

 Beth has several years experience working as a Primary Therapist at an Inpatient Eating Disorders’ Treatment Facility, as well as many years in outpatient settings.
 She specializes in eating disorders, mood disorders including depression & anxiety, trauma recovery, grief, EMDR, spiritual issues, self-esteem/worth, dealing with chronic pain, communication skills, breaking down perfectionism, managing life’s transitions, and training in new skills (CBT Cognitive Behavioural Therapy and DBT Dialectical Behavioural Therapy).
 She also works with highly sensitive people in learning how to manage their sensitivity rather than trying to detach from it.